 Getting around Girdwood is easy.
 Glacier Valley Transit (GVT) operates public transportation year-round in Girdwood.
 The transporation service follows a fixed route from The Hotel Alyeska to the Tesoro gas station with designated stops.
 The GVT bus schedule is available at The Hotel Alyeska Front Desk and Concierge, and all Alyeska Ticket Office locations.

 Please Note: Transportation schedules may vary - visit the GVT website for details.

 Please have exact fare ready as our operators do not carry or make change.

 Monthly bus passes are available for purchase at the Alyeska Resort ticket offices and are valid for unlimited transportation.The Alyeska Resort Ticket Offices accept credit cards, debit cards, checks and cash.
 Punch passes are available at the Tram Ticket Office only.

-GVT shuttles are equipped with handicap accessible lift and safety straps.
-Dial-A-Ride-Service (DART) is also available for the disabled who need assistance to a shuttle stop, please call 907-382-0090 for more information.
+GVT busses are equipped with handicap accessible lift and safety straps.
+Dial-A-Ride-Service (DART) is also available for the disabled who need assistance to a bus stop, please call 907-382-0090 for more information.
 For more information about GVT, visit their website.